 What Are CAM Therapies?

-Today, it seems that there are more treatment options for treatment than ever before - both for physical illnesses and mental health disorders.
-One reason that's true is that we have the benefit of choosing between accepted Western treatments, new and as yet unproven therapies, natural remedies, and ancient Eastern healing practices.
-CAM therapies, which are these other types of therapies besides those accepted by Western establishments, might not be the standard therapies used by your doctor or therapist.
-Since many of them have been effective, they're worth considering.
+Today, it seems that there are more treatment options than ever before - both for physical illnesses and mental health disorders.
+One reason that's true is that we have the benefit of choosing between accepted Western treatments and as yet unproven therapies, natural remedies, and ancient Eastern healing practices.
+CAM therapies are other types of therapies besides those accepted by Western establishments, and though they might not be the standard therapies used by your doctor or therapist, many of them are effective and may be worth considering.

 CAM Therapies Definitions